Thursday, 10 June 2021

 Costume Design by Barbara Lane

-Lane designed and made Kary Manning's dress in this serial; designed to partly have her mistaken as a 'princess'.
-The gown was made of silk with hand-painted floral patterns on the sleeves, chest and skirt bottom; the colourful highlights resemble similar costumes Lane would later design for the women in Blake's 7 first season.
-Worn over the gown is a velvet red dress.
+Lane designed and made Kary Manning's dress in this serial; designed to evoke the look of a princess.
+The gown was made of silk with hand-painted floral patterns on the sleeves, chest and skirt bottom; Lane would later design similar costumes for the women in Blake's 7 first season.
+Worn over the gown is a custom-made velvet red dress.

 Peladon is a feudalist planet, with this reinforced by the dress sense of Peladon's nobles.
 Lane designed a purple hued costume for David Troughton as King Peladon, with fur lining on the cuffs and a stiff white collar.
 Worn over is a cape made of a wavy blue material.
 A ceremonial robe with a large Ming the Merciless-esque collar was fabricated; the collar was embedded with coloured stones to appear as gemstones.